xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/prepostscripts/post_script.rst

     run_ps script2
     # postscripts-end-here\n

-The mypostscript file is generated according to the mypostscript.tmpl file.
+The mypostscript file is generated according to the mypostscript.tmpl file and template details will show in below section.

 Using the mypostscript template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~